-The PLL has charge pump slices of 1.6 mA, to be used when PLL is set to fractional mode, or 6.4 mA, to be used when PLL is set to integer mode.
+The PLL uses either 1.6-mA charge pump slices when the PLL is set to fractional mode, or 6.4-mA slices when the PLL is set to integer mode.
 These slices can be selected by programming R34[3:0].
-When PLL is set to fractional mode, a phase shift needs to be introduced to maintain a linear response and ensure consistent performance across operating conditions and a value of 0x2 should be programmed in R35[6:4].
-When PLL is set to integer mode, a value of 0x0 should be programmed in R35[6:4].
+When the PLL is set to fractional mode, a phase shift must be introduced to maintain a linear response and ensure consistent performance across operating conditions and a value of 0x2 should be programmed in R35[6:4].
+When the PLL is set to integer mode, a value of 0x0 should be programmed in R35[6:4].